emmastrand/Kenya_SamakiSalama/FishLandings/scripts/QC.md

 Quality Control of Fishing Landings dataset
 ================
-Emma Strand; <emma_strand@uri.edu>
+Author: Emma Strand; <emma_strand@uri.edu>

-## Questions for Austin
+## Questions for Austin and Clay

-1. Is there a set list of options for categories like enumerator, landing\_site, BMU, and trap\_type that I can compare the dataset against? e.g. are “KIJANGWANI” and “KITANGANI” the same landing site or 2 different ones?
-A validation list for the fishing operation sheet?
-I have the validation list for the catch composition.
-2. Are phone numbers a certain \# of digits?
-3. Time in water (effort) doesn’t have any data so I removed it for now.
-Is this supposed to?
-4. What are the expected ranges for total traps collected, weight and value measures, no of fishers in crew, and number of fish caught?
+1. Is there a correct list of fisher ID’s?
+Fisher ID and enumerators are mixed up. e.g. CELESTINA NALI has several different fisher ID’s connected to it.
+2. Trap type list?
+I have more than modified and unmodified traps.
+3. EDWARD YAA and NGALA I have data from but they were not on Clay’s enumerator list he sent.
+Correspond to other names?
-5. In the Catching information section under the Species / Scientific name section, take a look at \#1 and \#2 and the suggestion fixes on those.
+4. In the Catching information section under the Species / Scientific name section, take a look at \#1 and \#2 and the suggestion fixes on those.
 What do you think?
+5. Is &gt;15 realistic for total traps collected?
+6. Is &gt;40 kg realistic for total kg weight?
+7. Is &gt;2 kg realistic for take home weight?
+8. Is &gt;10,000 realistic for total value KES?
+9. Is &gt;400 realistic for take home value KES?
+10. Is &gt;100 realistic for \# of fish per species caught on each boat trip (number\_of\_fish column)?

 ## Contents